 Plavi Horizonti - Blue Horizons Beach

-Blue Horizons(Plavi Horizonti) a big sandy bay that's ideal for a beach day and families with small children.
-The water is very shallow and is still only waist-deep 50m off shore, so your children can easily play here without getting out of their depth.
+The water is very shallow and is mainly waist-deep, so your children can easily play here without getting out of their depth.
 The sandy bottom and shore is also easy on little feet.

 You can hire loungers and umbrellas or bring your own.
 You can also hire shaded cabanas with food and drink service if you want to really relax on the beach.